 Pump Priming Opportunities

-Proposals may be submitted at any time and will be assessed by a panel comprised of Business Engagement and Knowledge Exchange Personel, N8 Chairs and Researchers.
+Proposals will be assessed by a panel comprised of business engagement and knowledge exchange personnel, N8 chairs and researchers.

 To be eligible, proposals must satisfy the following criteria:

 - Be collaborative with at least one or more of the N8 partner Universities and preferably with another external organisation.
 For help finding collaborators in N8 institutions or externally, please contact: N8AgriFood@Manchester.ac.uk.

 - Pump priming funds are available from the other N8 institutions and these should be applied for as match funding where possible.